writethedocs/www/docs/about/stay-connected.rst

 We have mailing lists for our Monthly Newsletter, North American Conferences, and European Conferences.
 They are low traffic, and only send occasional community and event updates.

-You can sign up in our sidebar.
+You can sign up on our :doc:`/newsletter` page.

 Slack
 ~~~~~